-In the rest of the note, I will explain what is the locality assumption in the LOCC-like theorems, why it means that simply detecting GIE is not sufficient to certify gravity as a non-classical entity and, finally, argue why the GIE experiments must still be done.
+Why can classical gravity entangle, despite the no-go theorems?
+The reason, as we will see, is very simple: the locality assumption of the no-go theorems is not natural in the context of gravity.
+This assumption is not only violated by quantum-matter-with-classical-gravity theories, but even by relativistic quantum field theory!
+Therefore a theory with classical gravity can predict GIE by simply violating this unnatural assumption of locality, which is precisely what happens in the Di\'osi-Penrose theory and in the Aziz-Howl effect.

-\section{two different notions of locality}
+\subsection{Two different notions of locality}

 Locality is a crucial notion in modern physics.
 Like time, it has several layers and distinct aspects, captured in various ways by our mathematical formalisations.
 When we say "the world is local" we are normally referring to a \textit{spatiotemporal} notion of locality.
-With the advent of the theories of special and general relativity, the principle of relativistic locality---no signal travels faster than the speed of light---has become a foundational principle of physics.
-Microcausality---the commutation of operators at spacelike-separated events---is taken as axiomatic in quantum field theory, arguably the most successful physical theory of all time.
+With the advent of the theories of special and general relativity, the principle of relativistic causality---no signal travels faster than the speed of light---has become a foundational principle of physics.
+Microcausality---the commutation of operators at spacelike-separated events---is taken as an axiom in quantum field theory, which is arguably the most successful physical theory of all time.